 It is estimated that around 1 in 10 women are affected by endometriosis, which equates to some 176 million women worldwide.

+Endometriosis is one of the most common gynecological diseases, according to the National Institute of Child Health and Human Development (NICHD).
 It is estimated that around 1 in 10 women are affected by endometriosis, which equates to some 176 million women worldwide.
 Endometriosis does not discriminate against age, ethnicity or socioeconomic status.
 It can affect women from every walk of life and in every life-phase: teenage schoolgirls, mothers, women who have put off having children, and women post-menopause.
 The disease can impact upon all aspects of a girl or woman’s quality of life.
 Many women suffer for years and visit multiple doctors before finally receiving a diagnosis.
 The diagnostic delay from the onset of symptoms to diagnosis ranges in average from 7 to 10 years.

 Endometriosis may be suspected if a woman is suffering from pelvic pain, cyclical pain, painful sex, painful bowel movements, painful urination and/or gastrointestinal symptoms.
 GI symptoms can include diarrhea, constipation, nausea, gassiness, bloating and intestinal cramping pain.
 During the pelvic exam, the patient may report specific areas of tenderness and pain.
 The physician may detect nodularity behind the patient’s uterus.
 An actual diagnosis is only possible via surgery, where biopsies are obtained of any areas of abnormal tissue, sent to a pathologist for microscopic inspection and the presence of endometrial-like glands and stroma are confirmed.